humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails3.md

 time to get a bit further into implementing an updated view from the **View** layer using Ruby's built-in ERB templating language.

-Don't tell the instructors in the **Introduction to Web Development and Design Principals**, but we're going to use a shortcut in our design and layout with the [Twitter Bootstrap](http://getbootstrap.com/) CSS framework not only to make things look a lot better, but also to give us a version of the application that works as well on mobile devices as it
+Don't tell the instructors in your local web design course, but we're going to use a shortcut in our design and layout with the [Twitter Bootstrap](http://getbootstrap.com/) CSS framework not only to make things look a lot better, but also to give us a version of the application that works as well on mobile devices as it